narwhalacademy/zebra-crossing/README.md

 - If you're a journalist who uses Signal regularly, step up your safety practices try following Martin Sheldon's [Locking Down Signal](https://medium.com/@mshelton/locking-down-signal-d71678f653d3) guide (or [similarly for WhatsApp](https://medium.com/@mshelton/upgrading-whatsapp-security-386c8ce496d3) if you use that a lot).

-#### Privacy
+#### Other

-- Use [Semiphemeral](https://micahflee.com/2019/06/semiphemeral-automatically-delete-your-old-tweets-except-for-the-ones-you-want-to-keep/) to delete most of your unwanted posts on Twitter.
-(Requires use of the command line.)
+- Keep less information/data/photos on your devices – you can't lose what you don't have!
+- Don't use smart TVs or smart speakers.
 - Search the web anonymously with [DuckDuckGo](http://duckduckgo.com/).
-- Don't use smart TVs or smart speakers.

-#### Other

 - Fortify your self-hosted Wordpress website with [Cloudflare](https://www.cloudflare.com) + [iThemes Security](https://wordpress.org/plugins/better-wp-security/).
-- Keep less information/data/photos on your devices – you can't lose what you don't have!
 - Set up a fenced off, secure OS: [Tails](https://ssd.eff.org/en/module/keeping-your-data-safe).
 - For Android users: Download apps using [F-Droid](https://f-droid.org), an open-source, security-focused app store.
 - For US residents: Freeze your credit to prevent hackers from accessing sensitive data.
 See Security Checklist's [Freeze Your Credit](https://securitycheckli.st/) section for details.